NiuTrans/ABigSurveyOfLLMs/README.md

  # A Survey of LLM Surveys

 Large language models (LLMs) are making sweeping advances across many fields of artificial intelligence.
 As a result, research interest and progress in LLMs have exploded.
 There are now hundreds of research papers published in various conferences or posted to open-access archives every day.
 Given the significant growth in LLM-related papers, this work compiles surveys on LLMs to provide a comprehensive overview of the field.
 Most of these surveys have been published or posted in the past few years, so this collection is relatively new.
-We hope that this compilation can be helpful for anyone who wants to get a quick understanding of the field.
+We hope that our compilation can be helpful for anyone who wants to get a quick understanding of the field.

 <!-- :new: We add a NEW category of large language models! [<a href="#large-language-models">Large Language Models</a>] -->